ColeHyddLove/AdventOfCode2020/README.md

 # Started: 24-Jul-21
 # Finished: 24-Jul-21

 # Day 3- Our goal is to: given a slope, find the number of trees hit if we sled down the hill.
+Challenging once we get to [2,1] for slope.
 # Started: 28-Jul-21
-# Finished:
+# Finished: 28-Jul-21